Dalton Primary Specialist Provision for Visual Impairment delivers outreach support to children in Kirklees from birth to the end of Year 6.

 Once a child is in a mainstream school setting they will benefit from expert advice from the Dalton Specialist Provision Team.

-The support is dependent on the level of need and can include: assessment, early visual stimulation /training, training of staff and pupils, teaching additional curriculum skills, modification and access to resources, advice on exam access and transition planning.
+The support is dependent on the level of need and can include: visual assessments, early visual stimulation /training, training of staff and pupils, teaching additional curriculum skills, modification and access to resources, advice on exam access, peer awareness raising and transition planning.

 The team also uses Oak as a base for training staff from outreach settings.